-WRITING REQUIREMENT: Students utilize research and interpretative skills and tools in the study of the Bible, and students communicate and act influentially and thoughtfully about biblical values and their relevance to contemporary society.
-J courses include:
+WRITING REQUIREMENT: Students utilize research and interpretative skills and tools in the study of the Bible and communicate influentially and thoughtfully about biblical values and their relevance to contemporary society.
+To fulfill this objective students will:

-- 1. An exceptical paper, which must (a) explain the original meaning, (b) include a transition or "bridging" section in which the student reflects on the challenges of moving from the ancient culture to the contemporary (e.g., does the text offer nothing, one-to-one relations, or abstract principles, etc.?), which (c) leads to responsible contemporary application(s) of the passage. - 2.
-For the exceptical paper, an outline and a bibliography, which receive feedback from the instructor, and at least one draft, which is reviewed either by peers, writing center, or instructor.
+- 1. Write an exegetical paper, which must (a) explain the original meaning, (b) include a transition or "bridging" section in which the student reflects on the challenges of moving from the ancient culture to the contemporary (e.g., does the text offer nothing, one-to-one relations, or abstract principles, etc.?), which (c) leads to responsible contemporary application(s) of the passage. - 2.
+Complete an outline and bibliography for the exegetical paper, on which students receive feedback from the instructor. - 3.
+Complete at least one draft of the exceptical paper, which is reviewed either by peers, a writing center tutor, or the instructor.